-The DSL meets regularly with the Assistant Head, Personalised Learining and monitors the development and wellbeing of SEND pupils.
+The Designated Safeguarding Lead meets regularly with the Assistant Head, Personalised Learning and Deputy SENco and monitors the development and wellbeing of SEND pupils.
 The School recognises that additional pastoral support is often needed by SEND pupils.
-This is provided by the Personalised Learning department and these pupils' pastoral teams.
+This is provided by the Personalised Learning departments at the Prep and College and these pupils' pastoral teams.
 Pastoral and academic staff are made aware of the needs of individuals, at staff meetings, via the SEND register and on the School's information management system.

-12. Complaints Procedure
+15. Complaints Procedure